EBI-Metagenomics/EMG-docs/docs/faqs.rst

 What kind of sequence data does the service accept?
 ---------------------------------------------------
 MGnify accepts sequencing data from a wide range of platforms, including Roche 454, Illumina and Ion Torrent.
-In addition to analysis of whole-genome shotgun (WGS) sequenced metagenomic and metatranscriptomic samples, it also provides analysis of 16S ribosomal RNA (rRNA) amplicon data.
+In addition to analysis of whole-genome shotgun (WGS) assemblies, sequenced metagenomic and metatranscriptomic samples, it also provides analysis of 16S ribosomal RNA (rRNA) amplicon data.
 If you would like to submit Oxford Nanopore sequences, we suggest you `contact us <metagenomics-help@ebi.ac.uk>`_ prior to submission.

 Can I submit assembled metagenomic sequences for analysis?
 ----------------------------------------------------------